thatlarrypearson/telemetry-django-server/README.md

 A survey of motion data analysis techniques indicated that motion data samples should ideally be made in the 40,000 Hz range.
 In other words, the average time between samples should be around 2.5 * 10**(-5) or two point 5 times ten to the minus fifth power.

-Eyballing the actual time between samples to be around 1 to 4 seconds which too slow by more than four orders of magnitude.
+Eyeballing the actual time between samples to be around 1 to 4 seconds which was too slow by more than four orders of magnitude.

 The following code can be run on the server to provide average time between samples to see just how good or bad things are.
 ```bash